How to Leverage an fTLD Domain:

 Traffic should be encrypted as the default option.
 Services in an fTLD Domain should always attempt to have transmission encrypted.
 The only case where defaulting back to plaintext for transmission is in extraordinary cases: for instance, sending emails to legacy domains.
 STARTTLS should always be attempted, but some connections will not support TLS.
 However, since all modern browsers support strong encryption, there should not be a fallback for HTTP connections.

-Much of the interpersonal communication on the internet still depends on one of the oldest internet services: electronic mail.
+Much of the communication on the internet still depends on one of the oldest internet services: electronic mail.
 Social networking and other mobile services have not changed this.
 More than ever, those wishing to do harm on the internet have a tremendous financial incentive to compromise user accounts, enabling theft of passwords, bank accounts, credit cards and other security violations.
 The original electronic mail protocols never envisioned the risks to consumers in simple email spoofing.
 In some cases, the simple insertion of a logo of a famous brand is enough to give email legitimacy with many users.

 Even sophisticated users can be fooled by fake messages.
 And large providers of mail services have to make very difficult choices about which messages to deliver and which ones they should not.
 DMARC is a technical specification, using the DNS and mail servers, to attempt to deal with some of these issues.
 The goal is to help email senders and receivers work to reduce the number of phishing attacks and other malicious email-borne activities.